 Early History of the Earnele family

-Another 275 words (20 lines of text) are included under the topic Early Earnele History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Earnele research.
+Another 138 words (10 lines of text) are included under the topic Early Earnele History in all our PDF Extended History products and printed products wherever possible.

 Earnele Spelling Variations

 Earnele has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Earnele have been found, including Elmslie, Elmsley, Emsley, Elmesley, Helmsley, Emesley, Emesly, Ernele and many more.

 Early Notables of the Earnele family (pre 1700)